 White Tail Spider

-A common spider in Australia, the White Tail Spider are dark red or grey in colour with orange markings on their legs.
-Preferring to live hidden in bush like areas underneath rocks, wood, mulch and leaf litter these spiders eat other spiders.
+In Australia, a common spider, the White Tail spiders, are dark red or grey with orange markings on their legs.
+Preferring to live hidden in bush-like areas underneath rocks, wood, mulch and leaf litter, these spiders eat other spiders.

-Tarantulas are a large, threatening looking, brown or black hairy spider that can provide a painful but not fatal bite to humans if messed with.
+Tarantulas are large, threatening looking, brown or black hairy spiders that can provide a painful but not fatal bite to humans if messed with.
 Tarantulas mostly feed on insects, other spiders, small lizards and frogs.
-Preferring to live in dry, well drained soil, they will dig a burrow and are night time hunters who pounce on their prey.
+Preferring to live in dry, well-drained soil, they will dig a burrow and are nighttime hunters who pounce on their prey.

-If the mere thought of encountering just a few of Australia’s many spiders has your spine tingling, give the professional pest control company, GC Pest Control a call.
-We have specialized pest control treatments that can rid your home of spiders in no time, giving you back your peace of mind.
+If the mere thought of encountering just a few of Australia’s many spiders has your spine-tingling, give the professional pest control company call GC Pest Control.
+We have specialised pest control treatments that can rid your home of spiders in no time, giving you back your peace of mind.